Emil Michael: Russia

 In 2017, Michael helped negotiate a deal with Yandex, the largest technology firm and most popular internet search engine in Russia, known as the "Google of Russia," in which Uber owned 36.6 percent of a joint ride-sharing entity in Russia.
 Uber invested $225 million, and Yandex invested $100 million.

-Later career
+Trump administration

-In August 2019, it was revealed that Michael was considered for the job of Secretary of Transportation as President Donald Trump was forming his first government in early 2016.
+In August 2019, it was revealed that Michael was considered for the job of Secretary of Transportation as President Donald Trump was forming his first cabinet in early 2016.
 Elaine Chao was appointed instead.
 In 2020, Michael, as chairman and CEO of DPCM Capital, planned to file for an initial public offering of $250 million for a blank-check company.

 In December 2024, President-elect Donald Trump announced his intention to nominate Michael as Undersecretary of Defense for Research and Engineering.
 The Senate confirmed Michael's nomination in May 2025.
 In August 2025, Michael became the Acting Director of the Defense Innovation Unit.
+Michael was a key figure in the blacklisting of the AI company Anthropic after it refused to allow the agency to use its programs for mass surveillance and autonomous weapons.